 Below is an excerpt from the interview:

-I have no memory of not having the desire to both create and build.
+“I have no memory of not having the desire to both create and build.
 Experimenting with materials and tools to design and make things that can be enjoyed by others has always made me happy.

 Budget and quality control in addition to speed are the primary advantages to both designing and building your own projects.
-Dealing directly with the Client from concept through to the construction phase is also an advantage but requires stringent quality control and communication systems to be adhered to by all staff to ensure expectations are met and promises are delivered in what is typically a highly emotional, fast paced environment for the average residential Client.
-Our practice essentially uses construction as a vehicle to ensure expectations are met, promises are kept and projects are built.
+Dealing directly with the client from concept through to the construction phase is also an advantage but requires stringent quality control and communication systems to be adhered to by all staff to ensure expectations are met and promises are delivered in what is typically a highly emotional, fast paced environment for the average residential client.
+Our practice essentially uses construction as a vehicle to ensure expectations are met, promises are kept and projects are built.”

-Click here to view the interview.
+Click here to read the interview in full.